csfeeser/Python/challenges/flask_challenge_jinja2.md

 ## Here is part TWO of this challenge:

-- Adapt the HTML and render_template function in your previous script.
+- Adapt the HTML and render_template function in your previous script to do the following:
-    - Pass a variable into your render_template function
+    - Pass a variable into your render_template function (like step 20 in lab 91)
-    - Use that variable in your HTML!
-Some ideas:
+    - Use that variable in your HTML! (like step 23 in lab 91) Some ideas:
         - Include the player's name
         - **HARDER:** Display a random question (you don't NEED to use an API call for this; you can create a list/dictionary of your own making inside your Flask script!)
         - **HARDER** Turn your trivia into a number guessing game!
 Use jinja2 if-logic to tell the user if they guessed too high, too low, or correctly!